 Click the Reset Lesson link to reset STARS lessons for this student.

 Click this tab to view the student's CARS Progress.
-The information presented in this tab relates to CARS Assessments progress and results.
+The information presented in this tab relates to CARS Assessment progress and results.

 Click this tab to view the student's STARS Progress.
-The information presented in this tab relates to STARS Lessons progress and results.
+The information presented in this tab relates to STARS Lesson progress and results.